 Serum level interpretation and guidelines:

-Serum methadone or suboxone trough level:
+Serum methadone trough level:

 *See Section 5.5 Measuring Methadone Serum Levels page 39 of " New Zealand Practice Guidelines for Opioid Substitution Treatment 2014"